 Thousands of people experience domestic violence every day.
 Domestic violence and abuse can include physical abuse, emotional abuse, coercion, sexual abuse, or financial abuse.
 Abusers create dangerous situations that make it very hard for their victims to escape.
 Being a victim of or witnessing acts of domestic violence are traumatic experiences for youth that can affect their mental and behavioral health.

 This month, help raise awareness about domestic violence.
 Make your program a safe space for youth and incorporate the topic of healthy relationships into your adolescent pregnancy prevention (APP) programming.
 Awareness and education can help break the cycle of domestic violence.

 - Post the number for the U.S. Domestic Violence Hotline (1-800-799-7233) somewhere visible and save the number in your phone in case you ever need to share it.
 If someone is in immediate danger, call 9-1-1.

 Domestic violence thrives in silence.
-Act this month to help break the cycle.
+Speak out and act this month to help break the cycle.